 Ms. Moyne received her J.D. magna cum laude from the New York University School of Law, where she earned membership in the Order of the Coif and served as editor-in-chief of the New York University Law Review.

-Robert A. Cohen is the first Chief of the SEC Division of Enforcement’s Cyber Unit, which was created in September 2017.
-Mr. Cohen supervises investigations concerning cyber-related securities law violations, including initial coin offerings and other cryptocurrency-related conduct, hacking to obtain material nonpublic information; cybersecurity events, controls and disclosures at broker-dealers, investment advisers, stock exchanges and public companies; and cyber-related market manipulations.
+Robert Cohen is the first Chief of the SEC Division of Enforcement’s Cyber Unit, which was created in 2017.
+Mr. Cohen supervises investigations concerning initial coin offerings and other conduct involving cryptocurrency; hacking to obtain material nonpublic information; cybersecurity events, controls and disclosures at broker-dealers, investment advisers, stock exchanges and public companies; and cyber-related market manipulations.

 Mr. Cohen received his J.D. from the New York University School of Law, where he served on the Law Review, and received a B.S. from Cornell University.